Bede people

-Bede (feminine: Bedeni) or Bedey, also known as Mon-tong, is an Indo-Aryan nomadic ethnic group of Bangladesh.
-The Bede traditionally live, travel, and earn their living on the river, which has given them the name of "Water Gypsy" or "River Gypsy".
-Bedes are similar to European gypsies.
-They travel in groups and never stay in one place for more than a couple of months.
-The Bedes are a marginalized group.
-Historically the Bedes were unable to vote as they did not own land, nor could they apply for banks loan or microcredit for the same reason.
+Bedeni) or Bedey, also known as Mon-tong, is an Indo-Aryan nomadic ethnic group of Bangladesh.
+They traditionally live, travel, and earn their living on the river.
+Bedes travel in groups and never stay in one place for more than a couple of months.
+They are similar to European Roma.

+Bedes are considered a marginalized group in Bangladesh.
+Historically the Bedes were unable to vote as they did not own land, nor could they apply for bank loans or microcredit for the same reason.
 This situation persisted until 2008, when they were finally granted the right to vote.

 Etymology

 The Bedes are also known by names such as Badiya, Baidya, or Boiddani, which originate from the term Baidya (meaning healer or physician).
 Historically, the Bedes have been involved in various forms of traditional medicine, including herbal remedies and spiritual healing practices.
 The Bedes are descendants of the Mon-tong tribe from the Arakan kingdom, and they often prefer to identify themselves as Mon-tong.